-Pain management facility in Red Bank, NJ helps patients avoid surgery and unnecessary drug use through conservative medical care.
+Pain management facilities in Shrewsbury, Wall, and Lacey NJ helps patients avoid surgery and unnecessary drug use through conservative medical care.

-The physicians at our pain management facility use Fluoroscopy and Ultrasound—two powerful imaging tools that allow doctors to view the size, shape, and structure of a patient’s musculoskeletal system, even while in motion.
+The physicians at our pain management facilities use Fluoroscopy and Ultrasound—two powerful imaging tools that allow doctors to view the size, shape, and structure of a patient’s musculoskeletal system, even while in motion.

 Fluoroscopy is an imaging technique that allows physicians to view real-time, moving images.
 Intermittent x-ray is passed through the affected body part and then transferred to a monitor to be viewed in detail.
 Ultrasound uses the reflections of high-frequency sounds waves to obtain images of the musculoskeletal system.